zbtolon/get-support/index.md

 You can change your current support plan at any time by contacting {{site.data.keyword.Bluemix_notm}} sales.
 Visit the [{{site.data.keyword.Bluemix_notm}} support](https://www.ibm.com/cloud/support){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") page, scroll, and then click **Contact us**.
 From there, you can communicate with an expert through chat, phone, or email.

+## Tracking your support costs

+Advanced and Premium support plans have a starting price for providing support for your cloud workload at the stated service level.
+This starting price includes support for a certain amount of resource usage.
+If your resource usage exceeds this amount, you're charged for the associated extra support costs.
+You can keep track of your support costs from the **Manage > Billing and usage > Support costs** page.
+See [Viewing your support costs](/docs/billing-usage?topic=billing-usage-support) for more information.

+## Support levels in enterprises
+{:support_level_enterprise}

+The level of support that is assigned to an [{{site.data.keyword.Bluemix_notm}} enterprise](/docs/account?topic=account-enterprise) defaults to the highest support plan within the enterprise.
+All child accounts within the enterprise also default to the highest support plan.